SamStudio8/samstudio8.github.io.off/_posts/2015-07-21-secure-six.md

 excerpt: "Sam finally realises his `apache2` stack is not working over IPv6."
 ---

-As a financially constrainted student, like many others, I use `apache`'s [support for Server Name Indication (SNI)](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) to serve multiple SSL domains from one IP.
+As a financially constrained student, like many others, I use `apache`'s [support for Server Name Indication (SNI)](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) to serve multiple SSL domains from one IP.
 I'm somewhat competent and the setup seems to work for all of my domains.
 Yet, some time ago I tried to access one of my `VirtualHosts` from work over SSL